-Over 99% of scientific papers contribute only incrementally to knowledge.
-Knowledge is advancing at such a tremendous rate that on average, a published paper may get read by only 2 or 3 people.
+Most scientific papers contribute only small increments to the overall body of knowledge.
+A published paper may get read by only 2 or 3 people.
 On the one hand, this figure is depressingly low.
 On the other hand, this is an opportunity to gain 2 or 3 advocates.
 An incremental contribution can be amplified or minimized by the quality of the writing.